 Ever since our first launch in October, we've collected email signups on our landing page from people excited about our product.
-A potential user would join our waitlist by submitting their email address and we would follow-up with a confirmation.
+After a potential user joined our waitlist by submitting their email address, we would follow-up with a confirmation email.

-Throughout the fall, we iterated our confirmation email numerous times, trying to encourage the recipients to share about us on social media.
-We tested different wordings and provided share links for social media, which got us a decent amount of word-of-mouth.
-In the end, what was missing was a real incentive to spread the word.
+Throughout the fall, we iterated our confirmation email numerous times – trying to encourage those signing up to share about Flowrite to their friends.
+We tested different copies and provided share links for social media, which got us a decent amount of word-of-mouth.
+In the end, what was missing was an incentive for people to spread the word.

 So, we started building our own referral system using no-code tools.
-Just days later, we launched a new version of the signup process consisting of a beautifully integrated onboarding survey and a referral program – giving people the possibility to earn rewards by inviting their friends to join the waitlist.
+Soon after, we launched a new version of the signup flow consisting of a beautifully integrated onboarding survey and a referral program – giving people the possibility to earn rewards by inviting their friends to join our waitlist.

-The new system caused an immense spike in our signups – over 8x increase on W4/2021 compared to the average of the preceding 6 weeks.
+The new system caused an immense spike in our signups – over 8x increase on week 4 of 2021 compared to the average weekly signups during the preceding 6 weeks.

 This is a practical step-by-step instruction on how to implement the same referral program in your business 🎯